gruntwork-io/helm-kubernetes-services/CONTRIBUTING.md

 [tests](https://github.com/gruntwork-io/helm-kubernetes-services/tree/master/test) folder for instructions on running the automated tests.

-Note that at Gruntwork, there are three tiers of tests for helm:

-- Template tests: These are tests designed to test the logic of the templates.
-These tests should run `helm template` with various input values and parse the yaml to validate any logic embedded in the templates (e.g by reading them in using client-go).
-Since templates are not statically typed, the goal of these tests is to promote fast cycle time while catching some of the common bugs from typos or logic errors before getting to the slower integration tests.
-- Integration tests: These are tests that are designed to deploy the infrastructure and validate the resource configurations.
-If you consider the templates to be syntactic tests, these are semantic tests that validate the behavior of the deployed resources.
-- Production tests (helm tests): These are tests that are run with the helm chart after it is deployed to validate the chart installed and deployed correctly.
-These should be smoke tests with minimal validation to ensure that the common operator errors are captured as early as possible.
-Note that because these tests run even on a production system, they should be passive and not destructive.

 ## Update the code

 At this point, make your code changes and use your new test case to verify that everything is working.
 As you work,